Zales Lab-Grown Diamond Review (2023) – What You Need to Know!

 Zales’ approach to buying jewelry and diamonds online reflects their brick-and-mortar approach to selling diamonds to consumers.
 As a result, the experience is much like walking into a Zales at your local mall.
 Inventory is limited, and you don’t really know what you are getting.

-We can’t recommend that you shop for lab-grown diamonds at Zales (or even mined diamonds, for that matter).
 Instead, you will find much lower prices, access a much better inventory – and find a much better diamond at one of our favorite diamond sellers, such as Clean Origin, James Allen, Brillant Earth, and Ritani.

 Keep reading our Zales lab-grown diamond review to learn more about why you probably should not buy your next lab-grown diamond at Zales.

 Zales’ history goes back all the way to 1924, when it was established in Texas.
 Zales struck gold when they offered punters a low downpayment and purchasing jewelry on credit.
 Back then, they were well ahead of their time.
 At least when it came to marketing and sales.
 Zales is probably one of the best-known jewelers and a ubiquitous brand name.
 In particular, if you have ever visited a mall.
 Any mall.